 How to complete the ESTA application for a child under 18

 Fortunately, the online visa waiver travel authorization application can be submitted and paid for by a third party, so a parent may complete the application on their child’s behalf.
 The ESTA application should be filled out with the child’s information—and not the parent’s, although the parent’s email address and phone number may be used.
-Under the employment section, student may be entered as the job title.
+Under the employment section, students may be entered as a job title.